Scars and Vanity

 For some women, in addition to anticipating that round pregnant belly, they also grudgingly anticipate the things that come with it.
 Weight gain, swelling of feet and hands, the possibility of developing line nigra (dark line on your abdomen), acne and stretch marks–just to name a few.

-Women look for ways of reducing the appearance of all these things or getting rid of them all together.
+Women look for ways of reducing the appearance of all these things or getting rid of them altogether.

 We’re so obsessed with beauty and perfection that we’ve lost sight of what is truly beautiful in life.
 There most certainly is beauty in imperfection for those willing to see it.
 But vanity plagues us all at some point (or many points) in our lives.
 We will all fall prey to vanity in some form or fashion.